Special Confidant and Advisor To Firm Leaders

 • Identify a learning plan for your first 100 Days that covers these points: What information must you master in your first month?
 What are the top 10 questions you need to have answered immediately?
 How will you get the information?
 Who will assist you?

 • Get clear about your immediate priorities.
 Establish clear expectations.
-Be sure you and your Executive Committee or Board members agree: What does success look like in the first 3 months?
+Be sure you and your Executive Committee or Board members agree: What does success look like at the conclusion of those first 3 months?

-"After nine years I once again had the opportunity to work with Patrick McKenna, this time on my First 100 Days.
+"After nine years I once again had the opportunity to work with Patrick McKenna, this time for personal coaching during my First 100 Days.
 As in the past, it was a very valuable experience, combining a global approach with practical suggestions.
 I consider Patrick to be one of the best, if not the best, in his field."

 Philippe Peters, Managing Partner - NAUTADUTILH (Brussels)